• Our Services

 The 3 Most Common Types of Eating Disorders

-If you are looking into different eating disorders, you may be researching for yourself or a loved one struggling with food restriction, binge eating, and/or purging.
-So, uncovering the truth and the facts about eating disorders is an important place to begin.
+If you are researching eating disorders, you may be seeking information for yourself or a loved one who is struggling with food restriction, binge eating, or purging.
+Understanding the facts about eating disorders is a critical first step in finding support and treatment.

 • Anorexia nervosa